About Us

 Photo credit - Richard Lewisohn

-The ride was such a great success that we decided to do it again in 2018, but in February 2018 Christine suffered a seizure while cycling through London, which led to the discovery of a brain tumour and a diagnosis of secondary breast cancer.
-As she learned more about her diagnosis, Christine was struck by the relative paucity of research funding into secondary breast cancer as compared to primary breast cancer and the team decided to focus their fundraising on innovative research, specifically a a Ph.D student conducting research into secondary breast cancer.
+As she learned more about her diagnosis, Christine was struck by the relative paucity of research funding for secondary breast cancer compared to primary breast cancer and the team decided to focus their fundraising on innovative research, specifically Ph.D. students conducting research into secondary breast cancer.

 To read more about Christine’s story, see the Rouleur article and her blog.
 A full gallery of One More City rides can be found here.